WeirdMidas/AetherAtlas/README.md

 See details of the original project created by Matt Yang [the lead project](https://github.com/yc9559/sdm855-tune/commits/master) & [perfd-opt commits](https://github.com/yc9559/perfd-opt/commits/master)

+---

+> [RECOMMENDATION!]
+> It is recommended to use the [SkyScene Addon](https://github.com/WeirdMidas/SkySceneAddon) module with perfd ​​opt to improve energy efficiency, fluidity, and performance by improving memory and I/O management.

+---

 ## Features

 - A module that optimizes the CPU/GPU, DevFreq and Scheduler with specific profiles for each compatible SOC in addition to general optimizations for the purpose of pushing the limits and horizons between energy savings and performance, prioritizing the user experience first as the module's logo, respecting the limits and characteristics of each SOC individually to extract the maximum from each one.
-- Integrate the "Rice-to-idle" strategy as the module's main strategy.
+- Introduce the "Rice-to-idle" strategy as the module's main strategy.
 Allow the Android scheduler and tracker to resolve tasks immediately and rest almost instantly.
 The focus of this strategy is to prioritize the user experience when interactions occur and save as much energy as possible when interactions stop.
 - Optimize the EAS and HMP schedulers based on each SOC's capabilities.
 Big.LITTLE SOCs have different optimizations than dynamlQ SOCs, and vice versa.
 Maximize the efficiency and balance of each SOC, allowing EAS and even HMP to maximize efficiency in both power consumption and performance by leveraging their capabilities, such as task scheduler optimization on 8-core SOCs, and so on.
-- It also includes two additional features: "Power Saving Mode," a way to add additional battery-saving optimizations to the current profile.
-This can be used on any profile, even high-performance ones.
-And a "GameSpace" daemon, which allows you to change the CPU affinity of games you've listed so they use only the most powerful cores on your system, maximizing performance.
-- Improve and optimize the behavior of subsystems that directly impact the user experience, such as radio, wi-fi, audio, encoder, and others.
-This allows you to significantly reduce the power consumption of these subsystems, improving the user experience.
+- Include an additional "Battery Saver Mode" feature, which allows the module to activate as if it were a power saving mode that replaces Android's default mode, allowing it to save battery power above other profiles.
+This feature can be used alongside high-performance profiles like Fast.
+- Improve the behavior of certain subsystems, such as audio.
+Reduce crashes and unnecessary logspam, and allow these subsystems to perform better than ever.
+These are minor optimizations, rather than occasional fixes.

 ## Profiles